karanexc/smart-reviews-classifier/README.md

-# smart-reviews-classifier
-Sentiment classification on Amazon reviews using ML &amp; MLOps

 # 🛍️ Amazon Product Review Classifier

 A machine learning project that classifies Amazon product reviews into **positive** or **negative** sentiment using NLP techniques and various ML algorithms.